Authoritarian socialism: Latin America

 In 2014, The Washington Post also argued that "Bolivia's Evo Morales, David Ortega of Nicaragua and the late Venezuelan president Hugo Chávez [...] used the ballot box to weaken or eliminate term limits".
 The sustainability and stability of economic reforms associated with governments adhering to such socialism have also been questioned.
 Latin American countries have primarily financed their social programs with extractive exports like petroleum, natural gas and minerals, creating a dependency that some economists claim has caused inflation and slowed growth.
-While some critics say the crisis is caused by "socialism" or the country's "socialist policies", its policies have been described as "populist" or "hyper-populist" and the crisis has more to do with authoritarianism as well as anti-democratic governance, corruption and mismanagement of the economy.
-According to analysts and critics alike, the Bolivarian government has used those populist policies in order to maintain political power."Venezuela's Expensive Friendships".
-Stratfor.
-2 January 2016.
-Retrieved 21 April 2020.
+While some critics say the crisis is caused by socialism or the country's socialist policies, its policies have been described as populist or "hyper-populist" and the crisis has more to do with authoritarianism as well as anti-democratic governance, corruption and mismanagement of the economy.
+According to analysts and critics alike, the Bolivarian government has used those populist policies in order to maintain political power.

 Although socialists have welcomed a socialism of the 21st century, they have been skeptical of Latin America's examples and criticized their authoritarian qualities and occasional cults of personality.
-While citing their progressive role, they argue that the appropriate label for these governments is populism rather than socialism..Iber, Patrick (Spring 2016).
-"The Path to Democratic Socialism: Lessons from Latin America".
-Dissent.
-"Most of the world's democratic socialist intellectuals have been skeptical of Latin America's examples, citing their authoritarian qualities and occasional cults of personality.
-To critics, the appropriate label for these governments is not socialism but populism".
+While citing their progressive role, they argue that the appropriate label for these governments is populism rather than socialism.
 Chávez and Maduro have been compared to Lenin and Stalin, respectively, including Chávez and Lenin's early deaths and the economic problems after their deaths.
 Maduro, who has joked about his similar appearance and walrus moustache with Stalin, argued he is not a new Stalin and claimed to be merely following Chávez.
-Nonetheless, Maduro has been variously described by newspapers such as the New Statesman and The Times as the "Stalin of the Caribbean" and the "tropical Stalin", respectively.Eaton, George (6 February 2019).
-"The Stalin of the Caribbean: how Nicolás Maduro betrayed the Venezuelan revolution".
-New Statesman.
-Retrieved 21 June 2020.
+Nonetheless, Maduro has been variously described by newspapers such as the New Statesman and The Times as the "Stalin of the Caribbean" and the "tropical Stalin", respectively.
 According to The Daily Beast, Maduro has embraced the "tropical Stalin" moniker.
 According to Joshua Kurlantzick, Latin American countries such as Nicaragua and Venezuela have been following the Chinese model and are described as authoritarian capitalist regimes.